"Geography is the subject which holds the key to our future."

 Geography is an optional and popular subject at GCSE level.
 The course (AQA specification) covers a range of issues and is both topical and place-based.
-Fieldwork is an integral part of the course and is usually to Sheringham in Norfolk.
+Fieldwork is an integral part of the course and is usually at Sheringham in Norfolk.

 Key Stage 5

-Geography at A Level develops earlier understanding adding depth and breadth.
+Geography at A Level develops earlier understanding, adding depth and breadth.
 Issues such as sustainability in urban areas sit alongside more traditional topics such as flooding and climate change.
 Students follow the AQA specification and will complete a field course in Snowdonia before writing their individual investigation.

 The aims and rationale of the curriculum in Y12 - 13 Geography are to:

 - Develop knowledge of locations, places, processes and environments, at all geographical scales from local to global, across the specification as a whole.

 - Develop an in-depth understanding of processes in physical and human geography at a range of temporal and spatial scales, and of the concepts which illuminate their significance in a range of locational contexts.

 - Recognise and be able to analyse the complexity of people-environment interactions at all geographical scales, and appreciate how these underpin understanding of some of the key issues facing the world today.